xuanlongma-lab/test4.github.io/content/authors/EHuiliChen/_index.md

 ---
 # Display name
-title: Chunyan Cao
+title: Huili Chen

 # Username (this should match the folder name)
 authors:
-  - ChunyanCao
+  - EHuiliChen

 # Is this the primary user of the site?
 superuser: false